Skip to content Skip to footer

 2. The honeymoon will be sweet, but it does come to an end

 News UK data shows it lasts about a week, in which readers either develop a habit or never do.
-For users, the honeymoon is even shorter. have 48 hours to engage users, with 57% of users opening an app only a handful of times before deciding to delete it, according to push provider Airship.
+For users, the honeymoon is even shorter.
+Publishers have 48 hours to engage users, with 57% of users opening an app only a handful of times before deciding to delete it, according to push provider Airship.
 Publishers need to track what features and elements of their proposition are used most, when and how frequently and correlate that to engagement and propensity to churn.

 3. Everyone wants to feel special